myspoonistoobig/AtomicFire/README.md

 $ npm install command-line-args --save
 ```

+### Exporting Your Sites from FireFTP
+1. Open a browser that is still capable of running the legacy FireFTP.
+2. Open a new instance of FireFTP.
+3. Click the Tools menu item (it is usually located at the far right).
+4. Choose Export... from the Tools menu.
+5. Save your FireFTP export .dat file in a location you will remember.
+6. You may optionally encrypt the passwords in your .dat file with a password.
+Leave this field blank or choose a password.
+The conversion script has support for either option.

 ### Usage
 1. Download or clone this project to your local computer
 2. Unzip and/or change into the directory